 As summer begins to wind down, let’s embrace the change of seasons!
 Today, I’m sharing some early fall decorating ideas using seasonal flowers…hydrangeas from my backyard!
 Hopefully, I’ll inspire you with ways to transition your decor from summer to fall…

 In addition to sharing my early fall decorating ideas, I’m joining a group of 9 other bloggers for a Fall Home Tour!
 My friend, Andrea from Design Morsels is hosting us and she is the first stop on the tour!
 Be sure to swing by to see her beautiful fall decor.
 If you are just arriving from Bluesky At Home …Welcome!
 Carol’s fall mantel ideas were wonderful!
 Also remember to visit the rest of the bloggers listed at the end of this post.
-Get ready for tons of fall decorating inspiration!
+Get ready for tons of early fall decorating inspiration!

 *Please also note that this post contains affiliate links.
 If you make a purchase after clicking my links below, I will receive a small commission (at no additional cost to you).